Activate Jupyter Kernel

 int yt_run_JupyterKernel(const char* flag_file_name, bool use_connection_file);

-:information_source: Must compile libyt with -DJUPYTER_KERNEL=ON.
+Must compile

-:information_source: The API only launches a Jupyter kernel that exposes simulation data.
+The API only launches a Jupyter kernel that exposes simulation data.
 For how to connect to the kernel, please go to Jupyter Notebook Access.

 Connection File